josdem/blog-hugo/content/techtalk/best_practices/solid_principles.md

 }
 ```

-In this case, we are using an in-memory repository and we can easily change it to a database repository and our service will not notice that change.
+In this case, we are using an `in-memory` repository, which we can easily change to a database repository.
+From the client's perspective, they will not notice that change.

 To browse the project go [here](https://github.com/josdem/solid-workshop), to download the project: